Waterhouses, County Durham: Religion

 Waterhouses has a public church, St. Paul's.
 The Vicar is Fr.
 Michael Peers.

 When the village was first established, Anglican services were held in an old cottage near High Waterhouse Farm, which was also used as a school.
 About 1866 Arthur Duncombe Shafto, rector of Brancepeth, proposed the building of a new church and school and the community began raising funds.
 In February 1868 Lord Boyne of Brancepeth Castle donated one rood and 20 perches of land to the rector as a site for the new church.
 Boyne also contributed funds to the church which was built at a cost of 580 pounds.

 In 1869 the Bishop, with Reverend Shafto and two curates, opened the building as a chapel of ease.
-In 1877 and 1878 agreements were drawn up that enabled Reverence Shafto to sell the mineral right for the property for 12,000 pounds.
+In 1877 and 1878 agreements were drawn up that enabled Reverend Shafto to sell the mineral rights for the property for 12,000 pounds.
 Investment of this money was confirmed by Queen Victoria in 1878 to provide for a common fund for St. John's, Brandon and a proposed new district at Waterhouses.
 Further work on the building made it suitable for a parish church, and the Bishop consecrated the church as St. Paul's, Waterhouses.
 A mission-church at Esh Winning was ceded to Waterhouses in 1911.

 The original chapel of ease was designed by C. Hodgson Fowler and built by R. Sanderson.
 It included a nave and chancel of cavity wall construction and was built of machine-pressed, sulphur-coloured bricks bearing a 'PEASE' stamp.
 The foundation course was sandstone and the walls were supported with buttresses.
-The nave was provided with benches for 200 worshipers and a lead-lined font occupied the west end.
+The nave was provided with benches for 200 worshippers and a lead-lined font occupied the west end.
 On the north side, a small connecting vestry led to a porch on the south side.
 The chancel had three windows in an enclosing arch and the long wall of the nave was lit by small lancet windows.

 In 1883 an extension of the church included an entrance lobby and sacristy.
 A gallery was designed to seat 54 children, reached by a staircase.
 In 1892 an entry from the south porch was blocked to place an organ in the corner, and in 1897 a door was opened in the north vestry.
 A new aisle was constructed between 1895 and 1915 on the north side which provided an arcade of four arches and a door into the choir vestry.
 The church then obtained a Vincent (Sunderland) organ, built about 1902.
 The ridge of the roof was built with one belfry with one bell and a flèche.
 In 1920 the plain glass of the east window was removed and replaced with stained glass.